 - KSU Housing — For residence halls and Jardine Apartments

 - KSU Guest — Campus visitors get basic Internet and Web access.
 They cannot access K-State

 enterprise systems such as iSIS, webmail, etc.

-- Allows direct connections to the Internet from campus buildings, offices, and residence halls
+connection.
+These allow direct connections to the Internet from campus buildings, offices, and residence halls.

 - Residence-hall Internet access through the "KSU Housing" wireless network is included in housing fees.
 Wired Ethernet access is